caseyshields/Orion/README.md

     - Refraction; Novas has a primitive exponential model based on ground temp/pressure
     - Aberation; Only a factor for higher accuracy mode?
 - Interpolation?
-    - Is it handled or do we need crazy spherical Beziers with kinematically limited curvatures?
+    - Is it handled by the control unit or do we need to generate our own spherical Beziers?

 #### Safety

 - Sun Avoidance: In the case of sun obstruction do I generate a new path?
 - Cable wraps: does the plan have to limit total rotation?
+- How would I implement a smoothness test?

 #### Accuracy